2004 Harvard–Yale prank

 At the annual Harvard–Yale football game on November 20, 2004, Yale students, costumed as a Harvard "pep squad", distributed placards to Harvard fans for a card stunt.
 When the fans raised the placards together, they read "We Suck".

 The practical joke was conceived of and coordinated by Michael Kai and David Aulicino, two Yale students in the class of 2005, and was executed with the help of 20 classmates.
 The perpetrators handed crimson-and-white placards to fans in the central area of the Harvard side of the stadium—mostly Harvard alumni, with a few faculty, students, and others.
 The group told the crowd that, by lifting the placards, they would spell "Go Harvard".

 Most Harvard students were sitting in a section off to the side of the alumni area where the prank was executed, and they left the stands unaware of the prank; however, players on the field did see the placards.

 Response

 Initially, many at Harvard denied that the prank had happened.
-In response, Yale students registered the domain name "harvardsucks.org" (as well as "yalesucks.com" in a preemptive move) and posted a video detailing their efforts.
+In response, Yale students registered the domain name "harvardsucks.org" (as well as "yalesucks.org" in a preemptive move) (Note: Both "yalesucks.org" and "yalesucks.com" were registered as domain names shortly after the prank, redirecting to "harvardsucks.org".
+In contrast, "harvardsucks.com" appears to be an unrelated ad platform dating back to 2001.) and posted a video detailing their efforts.
 Chuck Sullivan, Harvard's director of athletic communications, said, "[It was] all in good fun."
 In an interview with The Harvard Crimson, the prank's organizers claimed that members of the Harvard Band were complicit with the Yale pranksters.

-Media and Internet coverage
+Media and internet coverage

 The prank was covered by newspapers, radio programs, Jimmy Kimmel Live!, MSNBC, and several other TV shows.
 Several magazines have listed the prank among the greatest in college history.